therealOri/Genter/Linux/README.md

 # Download
-> Download is available on my website too.
+> Download is available on my website.
+Github doesn't allow files larger than 25MB.
 - [https://therealori.tk/projects/genter](https://therealori.tk/projects/genter/gen.html)

-Always make sure the hashes in the checksums.txt file found here match what you have downloaded.
-No matter what you download on the interent.
+Always make sure the hashes in the genter_v4.0.0_checksum.txt file found here match what you have downloaded.
+No matter what you download on the interent or from where.
 It never hurts to be sure.
 __ __

 <br />